- Best Toddler Activity Table Reviews

 - Limited motor activities

-The Step2 Rain Showers Splash Pond Water Table is an outdoor play table that offers a huge number of accessories.
+The Step2 Splish Splash Seas Water Table is an outdoor play table that offers a huge number of accessories.

-The Step2 Rain Showers Splash Pond Water Table is an outdoor activity table that has a two-tier setup.
+The Step2 Splish Splash Seas Water Table is an outdoor activity table that has a two-tier setup.

 When water is poured into the top tier, it filters through the holes to rain down on the bottom tier.

 With the included buckets and accessories, your children can play with the toy and engage with it by pouring the water.